Up to 60% off sofas & mattresses — limited‑time deals.

 Mistake Why it backfires Better approach

-Measuring only wall-to-wall width It fits “on paper,” but not through the door or around corners Measure the full carry-in path and turning clearances
+Measuring only wall-to-wall width It may fit on paper but fail at the entry door, hallway turn, or install angle Measure the full carry-in path and any tight turns before ordering

-Treating weight as an afterthought Heavier seats can affect balance and slide loads Keep weight and placement in the plan
+Treating weight as an afterthought A heavy replacement can complicate placement, balance, and slide planning Keep weight, mounting, and location in the plan from the start, especially in compact layouts

 Measure and map the space before you shop